 - Then, run the clothes through your washer long enough for the mixture to seep into the stains and leave them to sit overnight.

 - The next morning, finish the cycle and run the load a second time.
 For this second cycle, only add the non-precipitating water conditioner.

 - Then, make sure the water is no longer sudsy.
 If it is, run another rinse cycle.

 To remove yellow stains, try these methods:

 - Try adding a cleaning agent for rust stains, like CLR, to a mixture of detergent and water and soaking the stained clothes in the solution.
 Rinse the clothing thoroughly after soaking, before putting them in the washer.

 - Another method to try is soaking and scrubbing the stained clothes in a lemon juice and salt solution and allowing them to dry in sunlight to lift and brighten the stains.

 Although there are plenty of ways to remove hard water stains from your household surfaces, dishware, and clothing, there are also many long-term solutions to explore.
-With a Bardi expert, you can discover the best long-term solutions for your hard water problems and receive reliable service to fix them!
-For help from our dedicated team, call us today at 770-263-9300 or schedule an appointment through our website!
+With an Bardi Heating, Cooling & Plumbing expert, you can discover the best long-term solutions for your hard water problems and receive reliable service to fix them!
+For help from our dedicated team, call us today or schedule an appointment through our website!